Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 There are several reasons that collars are not recommended for your rabbit.

 First and most importantly, rabbits are easily startled, which can cause them to suddenly bolt.
-This can lead to your bunny becoming caught on an object, which can cause strangulation or a broken neck.
+This can lead to your bunny pulling against your hold on the collar and injuring themselves.

 Another reason that collars are a bad idea for bunnies is that they can quite easily injure your rabbit when they attempt to get the collar off.
 Most rabbits will spend time trying to remove the collar and can accidentally get a foot or their mouth stuck inside the collar.
 If you aren’t around when this occurs, your bunny can become quite panicked, which can cause injury.